jmdaemon/unikey/README.md

 # Unikey

-A custom keyboard creation tool for Linux and MacOSX systems.
+A custom keyboard layout creation tool for Linux and MacOSX systems.

 Unikey is a tool to help you create and install custom keyboard layouts on Linux.